austinwu97/rpc/readme.txt

 	python -m grpc_tools.protoc -I. --python_out=. --grpc_python_out=. debate.proto

-# TODO: document how to build your server and client code (if applicable)
-# YOUR INSTRUCTIONS GO HERE

 No need to build server and client

-# TODO: document how run your server (on localhost)
-# YOUR INSTRUCTIONS GO HERE

 To run the server, make sure you are in the correct directory and run: